Quickly Developing General C++ Host Programs on WSL

 - Download and install Visual Studio Code on Windows.

-- Open VS Code, open the Extensions panel, search for and install:
+- Open VS Code and navigate to the Extensions panel.
+Search for and install:

-- Remote - WSL (or the official extension named WSL) — allows you to open and run VS Code directly in the WSL environment (the editor runs on Windows, but extensions/execution run on WSL).
-VS Code has official WSL development documentation and tutorials.
-(This extension is truly a lifesaver.)
+- Remote - WSL (or the official extension named WSL) — This allows you to open and run VS Code directly within the WSL environment (the editor runs on Windows, but extensions/execution run on WSL).
+VS Code has official documentation and tutorials for WSL development.
+(This extension is a lifesaver).

-- We also recommend installing the following (the corresponding server-side extensions will be automatically installed in the WSL context later):
+- Recommended installations (the corresponding server extensions will be automatically installed in the WSL context later):

-- clang-format support, GitLens (enhances the Git experience), EditorConfig, etc.
+lldbdebugger). - clang-format support, GitLens (to enhance Git experience), EditorConfig, etc.

-Opening a Project in WSL with VS Code (Truly "Developing Under Linux")
+Opening a Project in WSL using VS Code (Truly "Developing under Linux")

-When VS Code is opened in the WSL context, the Extensions panel on the left will prompt you to install extensions "in WSL:Ubuntu" (meaning the extensions will be installed in the WSL environment rather than Windows).
-We recommend installing C/C++, CMake Tools, etc., on WSL (click "Install in WSL: Ubuntu").
+When VS Code opens in the WSL context, the Extensions panel on the left will prompt you to install extensions "Install in WSL:Ubuntu" (meaning the extension runs in the WSL environment rather than Windows).
+It is recommended to install C/C++ and CMake Tools in WSL (click "Install in WSL: Ubuntu").

-Creating a Minimal CMake + C++ Project and Building/Debugging it in VS Code
+Creating a Minimal CMake + C++ Project and Building/Debugging in VS Code

-Create the project files in the WSL home directory:
+Create project files in the WSL home directory:

 #include <iostream>